Apteco/py-apteco/docs/source/reference/topics/datagrids.rst

           then :attr:`table` will be set to the resolve table of the selection.
+        * If both are given and the resolve table of :attr:`selection` isn't :attr:`table`,
+    :param list[Variable] columns: variables to use as columns in the data grid.
-        * If both are given and the resolve table of :attr:`selection` isn't :attr:`table`, then the records returned in the data grid are determined by mapping the selection to the required table by applying **ANY**/**THE** logic as necessary.
+        These must be from `table` or from one of its ancestor tables. then the records returned in the data grid are determined by mapping the selection to the required table by applying **ANY**/**THE** logic as necessary.